 In the pursuit of learning strokes and flourishes, we sometimes overlook the importance of calligraphy letter and word spacing.
 This invisible tool is instrumental in supporting the beauty of your work.
 It starts with using appropriate guidelines (here’s a guide) and continues with conscious effort and decisions.

 Similar to calligraphy layout, spacing in calligraphy is more optical than mathematical.
-This means that the mind perceives space in terms other than measurement.
-While each script varies, here are some general tips to keep in mind when improving your calligraphy with this technique.
+This means that the mind perceives space in terms other than mathematical measurement.
+While each script varies, here are some general tips for how to space letters to improve your calligraphy techniques.

 In this Article: